-There are some landing pages, however, created to fulfill a higher purpose.
+There are some post-click landing pages, however, that fulfill a higher purpose.
 They inspire people into performing actions that could significantly change the course of future events.

-Political landing pages — or election landing pages to be exact.
+Political post-click landing pages — or election post-click landing pages to be exact.

 1. DSCC (Democratic Senatorial Campaign Committee)

-- The headline is direct and to the point, “Support Democrats Today” explains what the visitor is expected to do.
+- “Support Democrats Today” headline is direct and to the point and explains what the visitor is expected to do.

 - The copy explains why the visitor should donate.